Talk to India's best Astrologers

 Dahi Handi is a special event in krishna Jayanthi.
 In this ritual, a Matki or pot full of curd is hung at the top of a canopy.
 Then, people form groups and climb over each other to break this Matki.
 The successful breaking of the earthen pot signifies that Krishna is always protecting his devotees.

-Cultural performances are an essential part of Subho Janmashtami, where different incidents of Lord Krishna’s life are performed through musical or dance performances.
-The most popular one is Rasa Leela, where love between Sri Krishna and gopis is depicted through a passionate dance.
+Cultural performances are an essential part of Subho Janmashtami festival, where different incidents of Lord Krishna’s life are performed through musical or dance performances.
+The most popular one is Rasa Leela, where love between Sri Krishna and Gopis is depicted through a passionate dance.

 Janmashtami Moon is the time when Lord Krishna birth takes place just when midnight starts.
 During this time, a Prasadam called Panchamrit is used in Krishna Ji’s murti Abhishekham.
 Then, it is distributed to devotees, saying, “Happy Krishna Jayanthi”, breaking fast.

-Wish to make your Janmashtami rewarding and fruitful?
-There are certain remedial tips that must be followed to celebrate a Happy Janmashtami.
-Have a look at it here.
+Wish to make your Janmashtami Festival rewarding and fruitful?
+There are remedial tips that must be followed to celebrate this festival.
+Here are remedies about Janmashtami in English.

-Devotees find it very important to observe Janmashtami, Lord Krishna birth time.
-The two-day festival offers the blessings of Lord Krishna, and we can also recall his teachings.
+Devotees find it very important to observe Janmashtami–Lord Krishna birth time.
+The two-day festival offers the blessings of Lord Krishna, and we also recall his teachings.